MicrosoftDocs/microsoft-365-docs-pr.de-DE/microsoft-365/compliance/sensitive-information-type-entity-definitions.md

 ### <a name="pattern"></a>Muster

-Zwei Buchstaben (Groß-/Kleinschreibung irrelevant), gefolgt von sieben Ziffern
+Zwei Buchstaben (ohne Groß-/Kleinschreibung), gefolgt von sieben Ziffern

 ### <a name="checksum"></a>Prüfsumme